twilight-project/testnets/open-testnet-2/validator-docker/readme.md

 ```bash
 nyksd tx staking create-validator --amount=100000000nyks --pubkey=[your-pub-key] --moniker="validator-self" --chain-id=nyks --commission-rate="0.10" --commission-max-rate="0.20" --commission-max-change-rate="0.01" --min-self-delegation="1" --gas="auto" --gas-prices="0nyks" --from=validator-self --keyring-backend test
 ```

-## Create a new network
-To create a new network please refer to the [nyks/Dockerfile](/open-testnet-2/validator-docker/nyks/Dockerfile).
-Please uncomment the `new network` section and comment out the `join network` section.

 ## Grafana Stats
 To enable Grafana stats, please [SSH](#ssh-connection-to-the-container) into the container.
 The configurations can be found in the following file